pietern/databricks-environments/dbr/13.3.x-scala2.12/README.md

-# Python constraints for 13.3 LTS (includes Apache Spark 3.4.1, Scala 2.12)
+# Python constraints for 13.3 LTS

 Constraint files to match your local Python environment to 13.3 LTS (includes Apache Spark 3.4.1, Scala 2.12).